Watch The Hedge Funds

 Mr. Lo spends a lot of time describing the US economy in biological terms rather than in the terms of physicists.
 He talks about the evolution of markets, financial and otherwise, and how markets adapt as the environment changes over time.

-Markets can be efficient from time-to-time, but Mr. Lo contends that the world is not an equilibrium place and constantly creates and responds to situations of disequilibrium.
-Disequilibrium conditions require a response and as environments change over time, new responses are elicited from the participants in the economy.
+Markets can be efficient from time to time, but Mr. Lo contends that the world is not an equilibrium place and constantly creates and responds to situations of disequilibrium.
+Disequilibrium conditions require a response, and as environments change over time, new responses are elicited from the participants in the economy.

-Mr. Lo contends that over the past sixty years or so, hedge funds have come to the forefront in discovering disequilibrium situations and adapt their focus to what is given them and lead the transition into the new environment.
+Mr. Lo contends that over the past 60 years or so, hedge funds have come to the forefront in discovering disequilibrium situations and adapt their focus to what is given them and lead the transition into the new environment.

-Within this picture there can be some tremendous successes, which there have been in the hedge fund world.
-But, there can also be failures, both in terms of number and in terms of size, which there have been.
+Within this picture, there can be some tremendous successes, which there have been in the hedge fund world.
+But there can also be failures both in terms of number and in terms of size, which there have been.

 As it turns out, government can be one of the major creators of disequilibrium in the economy.
 Especially with governments being such a large component of national economies these days and also because their decisions can have major impacts on markets, both real and financial.

-And, hedge funds can, and do, take advantage of the disequilibrium's created by governmental policies.
+And, hedge funds can, and do, take advantage of the disequilibriums created by governmental policies.

-The best known example of this is probably the event surrounding George Soros and the position he and his hedge fund Quantum Fund, took with respect to the British pound in 1992.
-The Quantum Fund, at one time had around a $10 billion short on the pound.
+The best known example of this is probably the event surrounding George Soros and the position he and his hedge fund Quantum Fund took with respect to the British pound in 1992.
+The Quantum Fund at one time had around a $10 billion short on the pound.
 And, as everyone knows, the British government could not continue its support of the pound at its desired level and so eventually "caved in" to the market pressure, providing Mr. Soros and his fund an enormous return.

 One is getting more and more evidence that hedge funds are responding to the prospects that President Trump has presented the world.